Skip to content

 B. Dependencies and components

-• MUST: Dependency-analysis tooling (SCA, Software Composition Analysis) is used in CI to detect vulnerabilities and licence incompatibilities in third-party components.
+• MUST: Dependency-analysis tooling (SCA, Software Composition Analysis) is used in CI to detect known vulnerabilities and licence incompatibilities in third-party components.

 • MUST: Third-party components’ licences and security practices are known and documented.